 Management is symptomatic and includes use of low vision aids for individuals with significant deterioration in visual acuity.
 Annual ophthalmologic examination for persons of all ages is recommended.
 Smoking should be avoided as it increases the risk of neovascular macular degeneration.
 Photodynamic therapy using verteporfin, direct laser photocoagulation or anti-VEGF agents (bevacizumab) may be options for treating CNV.
 Transcorneal electrical retinal stimulation may be used to treat BVMD.

 BVMD may progress to geographic atrophy and in some cases is complicated by development of CNV.
-7-9% patients never experience vision loss, but have an aberrant EOG with normal ERG.
+7-9% of patients never experience vision loss, but have an aberrant EOG with normal ERG.

 Last update: December 2013